getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 default_locale:                             # Default locale (defaults to system)
 param_sep: ':'                              # Parameter separator, use ';' for Apache on windows
 wrapped_site: false                         # For themes/plugins to know if Grav is wrapped by another platform
+reverse_proxy_setup: false                  # Running in a reverse proxy scenario with different webserver ports than proxy
+proxy_url:                                  # Configure a manual proxy URL for GPM (eg 127.0.0.1:3128)

 languages:
   supported: []                             # List of languages supported. eg: [en, fr, de]